 These questions help keep everyone focused and on track.
 Frequent progress reports help ensure that no one spends too long spinning their wheels on a problem.
 Since remote team members don’t have the opportunity to walk down the hall and discuss a problem with a co-worker, the daily start-up provides a valuable forum for problem-solving.

-5 Tips for Effective Daily Stand-Up Meetings
+5 Tips for Effective Daily Stand Up and Virtual Stand Up Meetings

 Communicate clearly the purpose of the meeting.

-Make sure everyone understands the stand-up meeting format and comes prepared to talk about their status.
-Let it be known that everyone on the team is expected to interact and participate in stand-up discussions.
+Make sure everyone understands the stand up meeting format and comes prepared to talk about their status.
+Let it be known that everyone on the team is expected to interact and participate in stand up discussions.

 Appoint a moderator.

-A structured meeting like a stand-up needs a moderator to keep things moving along and discourage team members from talking over each other or getting off-topic.
+A structured meeting like a stand up needs a moderator to keep things moving along and discourage team members from talking over each other or getting off-topic.
 The moderator doesn’t have to be the team manager; it can even be a role that rotates among team members.
 The moderator’s responsibilities include starting the meeting on time, keeping conversations on the topic, and taking some type of shared notes to record meeting outcomes.